contiv/netplugin/README.md

   `make system-test`

+There is an additional document available [docs/SETUP-BUILD.md](docs/SETUP-BUILD.md) that describes how to setup a build environment from scratch.

 ###Trying it out

 The netplugin produces two binaries, a netplugin daemon and a netdcli tool to interact with it.
 The binaries can tried out in a vagrant environment, which can be setup as follows.